wcgordon1/TustinRecruiting/src/content/jobs/tustin-recruiting-channel-sales-manager-santa-barbara-tustszx55t.md

   CA, is seeking a talented Channel Sales Manager.
 The role will focus on building and managing reseller partnerships.
-This position is a key opportunity for someone who is passionate about recruiting, enabling, and growing a network of value-added resellers and system integrators.
+This position is a key opportunity for someone who is passionate about recruiting, enabling, and growing a network of valueadded resellers and system integrators.
 The location provides a unique lifestyle opportunity with neighboring cities including Goleta, Carpinteria, and Montecito.

-  ## Qualifications

-  ...
+Qualifications ...
 location: 'Santa Barbara, CA'
 team: Software
 datePosted: '2024-12-27T17:27:36.335Z'